 With the inauguration of Boeing Global Services in 2017, Michelle took on the role of Director, Commercial Marketing and continues to further the marketing strategy that supports product development and sales initiatives.
 Michelle is married and has two children.
 She enjoys family time, reading, watching movies and taking long walks.

-Ground Segment Manager, Product Team, Insitu
+Ground Segment Lead and Senior Manager, Insitu

 Tanya Friberg is the Ground Segment Manager on the Product Team for Insitu.
 In this role she is responsible for all of the products that support the Air Vehicles.
 These teams are the Launchers, Recovery Systems, Ground Control Stations and Site Systems.
 Tanya is driving Insitu to become more product focused.
 In this model, the Product Team has the responsibility and accountability for “cradle to grave” lifecycle management of our products.

 Tanya joined the Insitu team in 2009 as an Integrated Product Team Lead for Launch and Recovery.
 She led the team of engineers through the Engineering and Manufacturing Development phase of Insitu’s first program of record with the RQ-21 contract.
 In this role, Tanya has worked closely with suppliers to deliver the STUAS Recovery System and the Mark 4 Launcher.

 Prior to working with Insitu, Tanya spent a decade in the high-tech and commercial markets, including her time as a design engineer for Hewlett Packard where she contributed to network based server and printer products.
 She began her career as finite element analyst supporting designs in military tracked vehicles.

 Tanya earned a bachelor’s and master’s degree in mechanical engineering from the Ohio State University.
 She holds also holds additional leadership certifications from the Boeing Leadership Center.